Old Corner Bookstore: Recent

 In recent times, the Old Corner Bookstore's retail space was the original location of the Globe Corner Bookstore (a division of the Old Corner Bookstore, Inc.), which operated there for 16 years from 1982 to 1997 and specialized in travel books and maps.
 A Boston Globe company store operated in the building from 1998 through 2002, selling Boston Globe products and tourist memorabilia.

 A national discount jewelry chain, Ultra Diamonds, occupied the retail space from 2005 until the company's bankruptcy in 2009.
 Then the space was briefly used as a showroom for crafts created by North Bennet Street School students and faculty.
-The space now houses a Chipotle Mexican Grill restaurant.
+The space now houses a Chipotle Mexican Grill restaurant and an entertainment space.